qcmerge/administration/README.md

 Administration
 ==============

 This is where we talk about and you can find out about how things are run.
+You can **GET INVOLVED** by [creating a GitHub account](https://github.com/join) and commenting on any of the issues linked in the goals below or create an issue yourself.

 NEWS!
 ---